(523794) 2015 RR245

 ' is a large trans-Neptunian object of the Kuiper belt in the outermost regions of the Solar System.
-It was discovered on 9 September 2015, by the Outer Solar System Origins Survey at Mauna Kea Observatories on the Big island of Hawaii, in the United States.
-The object is in a rare 2:9 resonance with Neptune and measures approximately 600 kilometers in diameter.
+It was discovered on 9 September 2015, by the Outer Solar System Origins Survey at Mauna Kea Observatories on the Big Island of Hawaii, in the United States.
+The object is in a rare 2:9 resonance with Neptune and probably measures somewhere between 500 and 900 kilometres in diameter.

 Discovery

 A first precovery of was taken at the Cerro Tololo Observatory in Chile on 15 October 2004.
 It was first observed by a research team led by Michele Bannister while poring over images that the Canada–France–Hawaii Telescope in Hawaii took in September 2015 as part of the Outer Solar System Origins Survey (OSSOS), and later identified in images taken at Sloan Digital Sky Survey and Pan-STARRS between 2008 and 2016.
 The discovery was formally announced in a Minor Planet Electronic Circular on 10 July 2016.